As the Stage 3 plan is neither complete nor funded, there isn’t a lot of definitive detail.

 Note that the extension across the Prince of Wales Bridge may be complicated by STO’s proposed rail plan that would run instead on the Portage Bridge.

-To some extent you can get a sense of the earlier Stage 3 vision from the transportation network in the 2013 Transportation Master Plan.
+To some extent you can get a sense of the Stage 3 vision from the transportation network in the 2013 Transportation Master Plan.
 (The Transportation Master Plan normally would have been updated in 2018, but the city wants to complete Stage 1 of the rail system first.)

 This map was a vision for the future (roughly 2028-2031 timeframe).
 The actual network will depend on many different factors including funding and route optimisation.
 Red is rail (Light Rail Transit), blue is bus (Bus Rapid Transit).